satindergrewal/zcash-swing-wallet-ui/README.md

    /usr/bin/zcash-cli
    /usr/bin/zcashd
    ```
-   The ZCash GUI wallet knows how to find them there.
+   The Komodo GUI wallet knows how to find them there.
 You may place the file  `./build/jars/ZCashSwingWalletUI.jar`
    anywhere in your `/home` directory that you find convenient and start it from there.

-4. Running the installed ZCash GUI wallet
+4. Running the installed Komodo GUI wallet

    Before running the GUI you need to start zcashd (e.g. `zcashd --daemon`).
 The wallet GUI is a Java program packaged
    as an executable JAR file.
 It may be run from command line or started from another GUI tool (e.g. file manager).
    Assuming you have already installed [ZCash](https://z.cash/) and the GUI Wallet `ZCashSwingWalletUI.jar` in
-   directory `/home/user/zcash/src` one way to run it from command line is:
+   directory `/home/user/komodo/src` one way to run it from command line is:
    ```
-   user@ubuntu:~/build-dir/zcash-swing-wallet-ui$ java -jar /home/user/zcash/src/ZCashSwingWalletUI.jar
+   user@ubuntu:~/build-dir/zcash-swing-wallet-ui$ java -jar /home/user/komodo/src/ZCashSwingWalletUI.jar
    ```
    If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and
    right-click on the `ZCashSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
-   This will start the ZCash GUI wallet.
+   This will start the Komodo GUI wallet.

 ### Donations accepted
 At the present time this project is non-commercial in nature and developed by volunteers.
 If you find the GUI